MicahSnell/MIPS-Simulator/README.md

 The primitive integer type was chosen to represent each of the registers, and an int array of size 2000 (8kB) was used to represent memory.

-## Input File
+## Input File Guidelines
-Your input file may contain any combination of the instructions listed above, providing they do not introduce control or data hazards.
+This simulator accepts input files that contain any combination of the instructions listed above, providing they do not introduce control or data hazards.
 The syntax of the MIPS ISA should be utilized.
 The program recognizes register references in the format of `$t0`.
 Registers `$t0` through `$t9`, `$s0` through `$s7`, `$a0` through `$a3`, and `$v0` and `$v1` are recognized.
 Constants are also recognized in accordance with the MIPS ISA syntax.
 Three sample input files are given in the "test_files" directory.

 ## Build Instructions
 Since this program is written in Java, a Java Development Kit (JDK) must be installed on your system in order to run it.